qpdf/qpdf/README-what-to-download.md

   the MSVC releases, it is possible to link a debugging build with mingw against non-debugging libraries built with mingw.

+* `qpdf-<version>-msvc-arm64.exe` - This is an ARM64 version built with MSVC.
+Use this on ARM64 Windows systems.
+The `msvc64` build will also run on these systems under emulation, but the native ARM64 build will perform better.
+There is no mingw equivalent since MSYS2 does not provide a native ARM64 mingw tool chain.

 * `qpdf-<version>-msvc32.exe` - This is a 32-bit version built with MSVC.
 Use this if you need to run qpdf on a 32-bit system or if you are building 32-bit executables in non-Debug mode with Microsoft Visual C++.
 The 32-bit executables will work on 64-bit systems as well and are capable of working with files larger than 2 GB.